goat-systems/go-tezos/ExampleTools/delegationPayout/README.md

 ### Note 1:
 When you run the tool, there will be a loading bar.
 The loading bar does hang on 2/5 because it is computing a lot of data.
-Just be patient.
+This is especially true for doing calculations over multiple cycles.
+I believe the slowness is caused by the RPC client, and not the program itself.

 ```
 Taco Mission 2 / 5 [====------]  40.00%